emre1702/BonusBot_Java/README.md

 - play [url/empty]
   - Joins your channel and plays an audio (without changing the queue).
-    Use '!play' without arguments to unpause an audio.
+    Use '!play' without arguments to resume an audio.
-- ytsearch [text]
-  - Joins your channel and plays the first audio (without changing the queue)
-    the bot found in Youtube after searching for the text.
 - queue [url]
   - Joins your server and puts audio in the queue.
   If there is no audio playing, it gets played directly.
+- ytsearch [text] [showamount = 5]
+  Searchs in YouTube and outputs the result.
+Amount of result depends on showamount.
+  Needed for !ytplay and !ytqueue.
+- ytplay [number]
+  Plays the audio at specific place in result of ytsearch.
+- ytqueue [number]
+  Queues the audio at specific place in result of ytsearch.
 - pause
+  - Pauses the audio.
+- resume
-  - Pauses/unpauses the audio
+  - Resumes the audio.
 - skip
   - Skips the current audio.
 - volume [0-200]